SELECTED PUBLICATIONS

 2024

-Cultural representations and self-efficacy in implementing daily play-based music activities
+Early childhood teachers' self-efficacy in implementing play-based music activities

 Asia-Pacific Regional Conference on Early Childhood Development, ECCE Council of Malaysia, May 27 – 30, 2024, Malaysia.